With Workloads, you can group all the entities that make up your complex system into views that make sense to your team.

 Similar to the Navigator view that you can find on New Relic One Explorer, you’ll immediately see which entities are alerting, and will be able to filter and group them by health status, entity type or tag key.
 When something’s failing, you’ll immediately spot which entities in your system you need to have a look at first.

-The Health tab also compiles all the open violations that affect your workload, with a preview of the conditions that are violated.
+The Health tab also compiles all the open breaches that affect your workload, with a preview of the conditions that are breached.

 The Activity tab

 You’ll find the golden metrics of your workload in the Activity tab.
 These charts will surface trends, spikes and outliers among the entities that make part of your system.

 And... don’t miss the new Activity stream!
 You’ll see all deployments, open incidents, anomalies and even workload configuration changes that can explain why you’re seeing changes in the golden metrics.

 And if the charts get too messy, just use the filter bar to scope down the time series you’d like to focus on.